Important taxes U.K. small business owners and freelancers must know, and why they’re essential to understand.

 6. Business Rates

 Do you run your business from an office or other property?
 Then you may need to pay business rates.
 This is similar to council tax, but it’s exclusive to business properties.
-Some locations are exempt from paying business rates, such as farms, while others may be entitled to business rates relief.
+Some locations, such as farms, are exempt from paying business rates, while others may be entitled to business rates relief.

 Your local authority will calculate your business rates and send you a bill.
 These usually come in February or March and are due to be paid on 1st April the following year.
 Rates are determined based on the rateable value of your property.
 This is the estimated value it would have if you were to sell it.